OmreeBenari/35c3_collection/README.md

 The first called functions in the CPython module is the PyInit_Collection, which is equivalent to the "main" function of any .so or .dll, that being called once the library is loaded.

 For each created instance of this class several methods are called:
-	sub_1700 - we gave it the name: handle_object_creation
+	sub_1700 - we gave it the name: handle_object_creation.

-This function verifies that the input is a dictionary not larger than 32 members, parses the tuples and creates the structers:
+This function verifies that the input is a dictionary not larger than 32 members, parses the tuples and creates the structers by calling their init functions:
 	Nodes- a double linked list, with a pointer to a record struct.
 	Record- the record of the member- the key, the value and the type (long, list,or dict)